 A l’Epi de Blé

 Eat your way through the city’s most coveted pastry case at A l’Epi de Blé.
-French ex pat and pastry chef Nathalie Gautier and her husband Gilles bake a mouth-watering array of desserts daily.
+They bake a mouth-watering array of desserts daily.
 Young and old linger over a long pastry case filled with options like buttery croissants stuffed with sticks of chocolate, apple turnovers, and a luscious apricot tart oozing with pastry cream and glistening, plump fruit.
 Nathalie’s charming accent and smile are as sweet as the religeuses.

 Location: 1757 Main St, 204-334-2526

 Osborne Village institution Baked Expectations brought the dessert-specialty café concept to this city 30 years ago and is famed for its lavish cakes — like the light-as-air chocolate meringue, layered with frothy cocoa cream and tangy raspberries.
 Many of life’s milestones are marked with cake, and thousands have celebrated birthdays, showers, engagements, graduations and weddings with owner Beth Grubert’s now-classic recipes.